LoadingByte/cinecred/README.md

 1. Run `gradle clean preparePackaging`.
    This will create three folders in `build/packaging/`, one for each OS.
 2. Now copy the Windows folder onto a Windows machine and run the `package.bat` script there to build a Windows installer.
-   Analogously proceed with MacOS and Linux, but use the `package.sh` script for these.
+   Analogously proceed with macOS and Linux, but use the `package.sh` script for these.
    * Note: On Linux, you will need tools for building DEB and RPM packages, or the script won't work.
    * Note: On Linux, you will need the `repo.loadingbyte.com` PGP key to sign the RPM package.
 3. Collect the resulting packaged files into the `publishing/` folder in this repository.
-   There is 1 file for Windows and 1 file for MacOS.
+   There is 1 file for Windows and 1 file for macOS.
 There are 4 files for Linux.
 4. Run the `publish-nexus.sh` script to upload all binaries to `repo.loadingbyte.com`.
 5. Run the `publish-aur.sh` script to prepare an update of the PKGBUILD script hosted on AUR.
    This script does not push to AUR for safety reasons.